Harrison Park (New Jersey)

-Harrison Park is a former baseball ground located in Harrison, New Jersey, a town adjacent to Newark, New Jersey.
+Harrison Park is a former ballpark located in Harrison, New Jersey, a town adjacent to Newark, New Jersey.
 The ground was home to the Newark Peppers of the Federal League in 1915.
 The field was also known as "Peppers Park" or "Peps Park".

+The stadium also hosted soccer games, being host to the American Cup final twice and the National Challenge Cup finals twice.

-In publications such as city directories and newspapers, it was often called Federal Baseball Park even during its International League days.
+In publications such as city directories and newspapers, it was often called "Federal Baseball Park" even during its International League days.

 Location

 The ballpark was located within the city limits of Harrison, a block and a half east of the Passaic River and a block and a half west of the former Harrison Hudson and Manhattan Railroad (now PATH) station.
 Home plate was in the northwest corner.
 The ballpark was bounded by Middlesex Street [now Angelo Cifelli Drive] (north, third base); South 3rd Street (east, left field); Burlington Avenue (south, right field); and South 2nd Street (west, first base).

 There were (and are) railroad yards skirting the southeast corner of the property; Public Service Corporation oil tanks were visible behind the right-center field seating, adjacent to the rail yards.
 An Otis Elevator Company factory stood across the street to the west, near the river.